Northern Crusades: Background

 Armed conflict between the Finnic peoples, Balts, and Slavs who lived by the Baltic shores, and their Saxon and Danish neighbors to the north and south, had been common for several centuries before the crusade.
-The previous battles had largely been caused by attempts to destroy castles and sea trade routes to gain an economic advantage in the region, and the crusade basically continued this pattern of conflict, albeit now inspired and prescribed by the Pope and undertaken by Papal knights and armed monks.
+The previous battles had been caused largely by attempts to destroy castles and sea trade routes in order to gain economic advantage in the region.
+The crusade followed this pattern of conflict, albeit now inspired and prescribed by the pope and undertaken by papal knights and armed monks.

 Wendish Crusade

-The campaigns started with the 1147 Wendish Crusade against the Polabian Slavs (or "Wends") of what is now northern and eastern Germany.
-The crusade occurred parallel to the Second Crusade to the Holy Land, and continued irregularly until the 16th century.
+The campaigns started with the 1147 Wendish Crusade against the Polabian Slavs (or Wends) of what is now northern and eastern Germany.
+The crusade occurred parallel to the Second Crusade to the Holy Land and continued intermittently until the 16th century.

 Swedish Crusades

 The Swedish crusades were campaigns by Sweden against Finns, Tavastians, and Karelians during the period from 1150 to 1293.
 The wars with the Eastern Orthodox Novgorod Republic also had a religious aspect.